-Criteria Description Timecode ch to the clips containing the timecode The timecode search is not applied on To define a timecode, t cursor is visible in that ype the desired value when the red text field.
-The <backspace< b="">> entered.</backspace<> key can be used to clear the last digit Date from / to This restricts the sea dates specified in these rch to clips created between these 2 e fields.
-If only Date to field is d will be considered. lefined, all clips created before that date If only Date from field date will be considered is defined, all clips created after that .
-The <backspace< b="">> key can be used to clear the last digit entered.
-Press the <tab< b="">> key again to move the cursor back to the keywords list.</tab<></backspace<> Level / Ranking This restricts the search to the clips with a ranking equal or higher to the ranking defined in that screen. keys until reaching the desired ranking, he selected ranking is highlighted in Press the <tab></tab> key again to move the cursor back to the Keywords This restricts the sear defined in this screen. ch to the clips containing all keywords nove the cursor to the desired keyword lick on the keyword using the stylus.
-3 keyword locations ar ords can be used as search criteria.
-If all e already occupied, the operator needs o select new keywords.
-Archive status This restricts the search selected. h to the clips having the archive status Parameter On the VGA None (default) - clips not archived Х clips to be archived >A clips archived A
+Criteria Description Timecode This restricts the search to the clips containing the timecode specified in this field.
+The timecode search is not applied on growing clips.
+To define a timecode, type the desired value when the red text cursor is visible in that field.
+The <backspace></backspace> kentered. ey can be used to clear the last digit Date from / to This restricts the search to clips created between these 2 dates specified in these fields.
+If only Date to field is defined, all clips created before that date will be considered.
+If only Date from field is defined, all clips created after that date will be considered. ey can be used to clear the last digit B > key again to move the cursor back Level / Ranking This restricts the search to the clips with a ranking equal or higher to the ranking defined in that screen.
+Press the $\leftarrow I \rightarrow$ arrow keys until reaching the desired rankin and press ENTER .
+The selected ranking is highlighted green.
+Press the <tab></tab> key a keywords list. again to move the cursor back to the Keywords This restricts the search to the clips containing all keywords defined in this screen.
+To assign a keyword, move the cursor to the desired keyword and press ENTER , or click on the keyword using the stylus.
+A maximum of 3 keywords can be used as search criteria.
+If all 3 keyword locations are already occupied, the operator needs to clear some of them to select new keywords.
+Archive status This restricts the search to the clips having the archive status selected.
+Parameter On the VGA None (default) - clips not archived X clips to be archived >A clips archived A